Zhusufeng/session-example/README.md

 ###[1. simple-counter](https://github.com/Zhusufeng/session-example/tree/simple-counter)
 This first branch follows this [YouTube Tutorial](https://youtu.be/yaeD7OCIzOg) by [Theodore Anderson](https://thejavascriptchronicles.com).

+To run the server, use node server/server.js.
 This sets up only a server side file that can be reached at localhost:8088.
 The first visit will create a session with visitCount of 1.
 Every time you refresh, your session's visitCount will increase by 1.
 If you turn off your server, the current session will be lost.

 ###[2. simple-counter-logout](https://github.com/Zhusufeng/session-example/tree/simple-counter-logout)
 This branch adds onto the last branch by adding a logout endpoint.
+To run the server, use node server/server.js.
 By going to localhost:8088/logout, this will destroy your session.

 ###[3. simple-counter-login](https://github.com/Zhusufeng/session-example/tree/simple-counter-login)
+This branch adds a client side in HTML with a login and a logout button.
+To run the server, use node index.js.
+This branch serves up on localhost:8088 the index.html, and when the 'logout' button is pushed, the server handles the request to the logout endpoint.
+When the 'login' button is pushed, the server handles the request to the login endpoint instead of the '/' endpoint.

 ###[4. simple-counter-input](https://github.com/Zhusufeng/session-example/tree/simple-counter-input)